CirroBuild/FrostiDocs/docs/reference/function/text.md

 | AMELIE | IE  |
 | TOM    | OM  |

-## strpos
+## strpos / position

-`strpos(string, substring)` - searches for a substring in a string, and returns the position.
+`strpos(string, substring)` or `position(string, substring)` - searches for the first substring occurrence in a string, and returns the index position of the starting character.
 If the substring is not found, this function returns `0`.
 The performed search is case-sensitive.

 **Arguments:**